vishwamshukla/AuroraMarkets/README.md

 # AuroraMarkets

 AuroraMarkets is a backend system designed to fetch, store, and serve real-time and historical stock market data using **Polygon.io APIs** and **AWS DynamoDB**.
 It provides RESTful APIs to access business-critical insights, making it easy to integrate with front-end dashboards or analytics systems.

+For more information, react out with requirments at shuklavishwam111@gmail.com

 ## Features